PointCloudLibrary/pcl/doc/tutorials/content/pcl_visualizer.rst

 .. code-block:: cpp

     ...
-    boost::shared_ptr<pcl::visualization::PCLVisualizer> viewer (new pcl::visualization::PCLVisualizer ("3D Viewer"));
+    pcl::visualization::PCLVisualizer::Ptr viewer (new pcl::visualization::PCLVisualizer ("3D Viewer"));
     ...

 This creates the viewer object, giving it a nice name to display in the title bar.
-We are storing it in a boost::shared_ptr only so it can be passed around the demo program.
+We are storing it in a smart pointer only so it can be passed around the demo program.
 Usually, you do not need to do this.

 .. code-block:: cpp